Semaine sanglante: Combatants

 Once the fighting began, a large number of Commune soldiers, as many as half, simply stayed home and went into the cellars under their buildings.
 45,522 Commune soldiers, most of whom had not fought, were taken prisoner after the fighting ended.
 Jacques Rougerie put the numbers of National Guard fighters who fought at just twenty thousand.

 The French Army, the official forces of the Third Republic, grew from 55,000 men at the beginning of April to 120,000 men by the end of May.
 In the beginning, the army had few experienced officers or trained soldiers.
 This problem eased with the release of thousands of soldiers and officers captured during the Franco-Prussian War from German prison-camps, who returned to service upon their release.

-The German Army, which occupied parts of France in the aftermath of the Franco-Prussian War, took no direct part in the semaine sanglante.
+The German Army, which occupied parts of France in the aftermath of the Franco-Prussian War, took no direct part in the Semaine sanglante.
 However, their troops stood in reserve to intervene if necessary.
 More importantly, the Germans allowed the French army to take up positions outside the city walls on the west.

 French Army casualties during the battle were 877 killed, 6,454 wounded, and 183 missing.
 43,000 Communards were taken prisoner, and 6,500 to 7,500 fled abroad.

 The number of Communard soldiers killed during the week has long been disputed: Prosper-Olivier Lissagaray put the number at twenty thousand, but estimates by later historians put the probable number between ten and fifteen thousand.
-Most were collected by city authorities and buried in city cemeteries after the Semaine Sanglante, with smaller numbers buried in suburban cemeteries and an unknown number in unmarked graves in the city.
+Most of the dead were collected by city authorities and buried in city cemeteries after the Semaine Sanglante, with a smaller number buried in suburban cemeteries.
+The remains of six hundred Commune soldiers, still in uniform, were found in 1897 in a mass grave in a cemetery in the 20th arrondissement.
+A handful of rudimentary graves were discovered during the construction of the Paris Metro and at other building sites.